-The Performance Measures tab asks grantees to enter performance measure data for the 2022 program year and to compare achieved (actual) values to the targets set in the grant application.
-Your responses on this tab should include all data pertaining to your 2022 program year (i.e., the outputs and outcomes accomplished by your 2022 cohort of AmeriCorps members).
-Any activities taking place during the reporting period that correspond to a later grant year (2023 or beyond) should be reported on the subsequent end-of-year PPR.
+The Performance Measures tab asks grantees to enter performance measure data for the 2023 program year and to compare achieved (actual) values to the targets set in the grant application.
+Your responses on this tab should include all data pertaining to your 2023 program year (i.e., the outputs and outcomes accomplished by your 2023 cohort of AmeriCorps members), plus any previously unreported data from the previous (2022) program year.
+Any activities taking place during the reporting period that correspond to a later grant year (2024 or beyond) should be reported on the subsequent end-of-year PPR.